-”Frontier and Interdisciplinary Research Core for Deepening Investigation and Promoting Collaboration in Chemistry-oriented Fields”
+”Global Frontier and Interdisciplinary Research Core for Deepening Investigations and Promoting Collaboration in Chemistry-oriented Fields”

-Director, ICR Kyoto University
+Director, ICR, Kyoto University

-Head, ICR-JURC Collaborative Station
+Head, ICR-iJURC Collaborative Station